 How did we calculate our football predictions

-We give you now a little insight to how we created our paid mathematical football predictions.
+We give you now a little insight to how we created our free mathematical football predictions.

 Q: Is the average count goals sufficient for the prediction?